directdemocracy-vote/www/white_paper.md

 ### Vote Buying

-It is not possible for a citizen to prove what they voted or sell their vote, unless the citizen sell their smartphone to some buyer after they acquired a high trust level.
+It is not possible for a citizen to prove what they voted or sell their vote, unless the citizen sell their smartphone to some buyer after they acquired a high reputation.
 This is however unlikely to happen at large scale without being discovered.
 Also the sold citizen card could not get nor provide any further fair endorsement which will appear suspect after a while.
 That includes judge endorsements which may happen on regular time intervals.